NatronGitHub/Natron/README.txt

 - 3D models viewer + renderer (using libQGLViewer)
 - And many more features that are in the list but that I can't think off the top of my head!

-The new website will come before the end of the year with the release of the 1st version of Natron.
+We will first present a beta of Natron a work on a stable and mature version to produce the release of the version 1.
+Beta will open soon as well as a website for feedbacks, bug reporting etc…;)